The Origin of Rudolph the Red-Nosed Reindeer

 A Ray of Sunshine for a Sad Little Girl

-In the Chicago headquarters of department store giant, Montgomery Ward, that summer, executives were making plans for the coming Christmas season.
+In the summer, executives of the Chicago headquarters of department store giant Montgomery Ward were making plans for the coming Christmas season.

 To attract customers, the stores put up lavish decorations and, in their toy departments, they would create large Christmas kingdom displays with Santa Claus enthroned in the middle.